daostack/arc.js_legacy/README.md

 const upgradeScheme = await contractFactory.contract.at(contractAddress);
 ```

-### Obtaining any Arc contract using Utils.requireContract
+### Obtain any Arc contract using Utils.requireContract

 Not all Arc contracts have been given wrapper classes, for example, `Avatar`, `UController` and many more.
 But you can still obtain a raw TruffleContract enabling you to work with these contracts: